decentralized-identity/papers/did-authn/siop/did-authn-siop-profile.md

  method in the DID Document can be different from a public key and can use a [publicKey property value](https://w3c-ccg.github.io/did-spec/#public-keys) other than `publicKeyJwk`.

+#### Encryption

-We make the following suggestion for the JWE encryption to use: For the Diffie-Hellman key agreement we use the algorithm `ECDH-ES` which uses Direct Key Agreement with an Ephemeral Key.
+We make the following suggestion for the JWE encryption to use: For the Diffie-Hellman key agreement we use the algorithm `ECDH-ES` using the `X25519` curve which uses Direct Key Agreement with an Ephemeral Key.
 This means that a symmetric key is derived using Diffie-Hellman from the Relying Partys public key and a randomly generated ephemeral private key.
 The corresponding emphemeral public key is included in the header of the JWE in a "epk" field and the derived symmetric key is used to directly encrypt the JWT content.
 For symmetrically encrypting the content we use XChaCha20Poly1305, which has algorithm code `XC20P`.

 The following is an example of the protected header of the resulting JWE: